5 Easy Task Management Apps

 Like most of the apps I am covering here today, Trello offers its best features for free.
 If you want a bit more customization or file storage — or even more advanced power-ups — you can pay up to $20/user/month.
 Honestly, though, I don’t personally see these things as worth the cost (unless a specific power-up is extra important to you).

 I am not sure what it is with simple task management apps and cute logos, but it is at once a fantastic and disturbing trend.
-Basecamp 3 (read our review) is, in some ways, the most advanced app on my list today, edging into the world of true project management in ways not even ClickUp has managed.
+Basecamp 3 is, in some ways, the most advanced app on my list today, edging into the world of true project management in ways not even ClickUp has managed.
 Yes, the core of Basecamp 3 is task management and communication.
 But this app also boasts more advanced reporting capabilities and automated reminders.
 For that reason, Basecamp is a bit more versatile than some of the other options I discussed above.

 Having said that, that versatility literally comes at a price.
 Whereas the four apps above function beautifully for free, Basecamp 3 goes for $99/month.
 For that reason, this might not be the best app for you if you are working with a tight budget or on a small team.
 On the other hand, if your team has more than 10 people, Basecamp 3 becomes one of the best values in the project or task management worlds.
+For a complete look at pricing and features, check out our full Basecamp 3 review.

 There is a wide array of options when it comes to simple, easy-to-use task management apps.
 Much of the decision of which to use will come down to your specific situation.
 The base-level simplicity of Trello or Squidhub may appeal to some while the more advanced features of ClickUp or Producteev will be more in line with the needs of others.
 And businesses looking for a kind of hybrid task-and-project management app might want to go with Basecamp 3.